intel/llvm/sycl/test-e2e/README.md

 that is configured]`.

 Another little nuance is `%{sycl_triple}` substitution.
-It is constructed by concating triples for all the devices from `sycl_devices` supported by a given test.
+It is constructed by concatenating triples for all the devices from `sycl_devices` supported by a given test.
 After that there is also a convenient `%{build}` substitution that is equivalent to `%clangxx -fsycl -fsycl-targets=%{sycl_triple} %s`.